1. Accounting principles

 Other long-term employee benefits

-Termination benefits are recognised as expenses on the earlier of the following dates: when the Group can no longer withdraw the offer of such benefits or when the Group recognises costs for restructuring.
+Post-employment benefits are recognised as expenses on the earlier of the following dates: when the Group can no longer withdraw the offer of such benefits or when the Group recognises costs for restructuring.
 If benefits are not expected to be settled within twelve months of the end of the reporting period, they are discounted.

 The fair value on the date share-based payment awards are granted to employees is recognised as expense over the period in which the employees become unconditionally entitled to the awards.
 The amount recognised as expense is adjusted in order to reflect the number of awards expected to fulfil the corresponding service conditions and non-market performance conditions, so that the expense recognised is ultimately based on the number of awards that fulfil the corresponding service conditions and non-market performance conditions at the end of the vesting period.
-Changes in measurement assumptions likewise result in an adjustment of the recognised provision amounts in profit or loss.
+Changes in measurement assumptions likewise result in an adjustment of the recognised provision amounts through profit or loss.

 6. Income taxes

-Tax expenditure includes actual and deferred tax.
+Tax expense includes actual and deferred tax.
 Actual tax and deferred tax is recognised in profit or loss, with the exception of any amount associated with a business combination or with an item recognised directly in equity or other comprehensive income.